 Second, Edwards centers his case on the argument that "commit adultery" in Matthew 5:31-32 is, in the Greek, in the passive voice, but this argument has come under fire.
-Gary Collier - who is far from being a legalist and who is clearly a very capable Greek scholar - has seriously challenged Edwards' arguments.
+Gary Collier-who is far from being a legalist and who is clearly a very capable Greek scholar-has seriously challenged Edwards' arguments.

-I should also note my reliance on David Instone-Brewer's Divorce & Remarriage in the Bible: The Social and Literary Context.3 This book is very, very important.
+I should also note my reliance on David Instone-Brewer's Divorce & Remarriage in the Bible: The Social and Literary Context.2 This book is very, very important.
 I don't attempt a thorough review and critique of this work.
 Rather, I commend it to the reader's reading.

-I was really hoping to make this all a simplified, more direct summary of Edwards' book for the benefit of my class, but - alas - the subject just doesn't lend itself to simplicity.
+I was really hoping to make this all a simplified, more direct summary of Edwards' book for the benefit of my class, but-alas-the subject just doesn't lend itself to simplicity.

-(Revised edition.
+1 (Revised edition.
 Joplin, Missouri: College Press Publ.
 Co., 1990).
-This book is now out of print.

-3 (Grand Rapids: Wm.
+2 (Grand Rapids: Wm.
 B. Eerdmans Publ.
 Co.
 2002) (hereinafter "Instone-Brewer").